 She felt better within minutes.
 Well enough to flex and bend.
 Well enough to smile with surprise and pleasure.
 Well enough to successfully and repeatedly continue the treatment at home.
-Well enough that I remember it all so clearly, and it was two decades ago.
+Well enough that I remember it all so clearly, and it was nearly forty years ago.

 Placebo effect?
 Faith healing?
 Therapeutic touch?
 Here we walk the line bordering the Twilight Zone.
 Yet favorable results with so little risk deserve follow up.
 Scientific double-blind placebo controlled studies show that prayer helps people heal more quickly even if the patient does not know that he is being prayed for, and the prayer-offerer isn't even acquainted with who she is praying for.
 Your personal religious faith can probably rest comfortably with that.
 But wagging your hands over your own wrists is perhaps another matter.

 Let's take the argument to its extreme.
 Carefully controlled studies show that prayer influences bacteria.
-And in one of my favorite bits of research (reported in Supernature, by Lyall Watson), plants hooked up to amplified lie-detector apparatus showed readings not only when their leaves were dipped in hot liquids, but when the experimenter was thinking of dipping their leaves in hot liquids.
+And in one of my favorite bits of research (reported in a popular but borderline scientific book titled Supernature, by Lyall Watson), plants hooked up to amplified lie-detector apparatus showed readings not only when their leaves were dipped in hot liquids, but when the experimenter was thinking of dipping their leaves in hot liquids.

 To further stretch this, apparatus was devised (and you've got to love this) that would mechanically and randomly drop tiny brine shrimp into boiling water.
 A plant remotely gave readings each time a shrimp hit the water.